Skip to main content

 Calculated fields with multiple measures

-Expressions like SUM(m1 + m2) combine multiple measure columns in a single aggregate and aren't rewritten by BI compatibility mode.
-These expressions produce errors or unexpected results.
+However, expressions that combine multiple measure columns inside a single aggregate (for example, SUM(m1 + m2)) are not rewritten by BI compatibility mode and produce errors or unexpected results.

 Additional resources